statengeneraal/laws-markdown/verdrag/internationaal/verdrag/tegen/doping/in/sport/BWBV0001829/README.md

 ####Conference of Parties

 1. A Conference of Parties is hereby established.
-The Conference of Parties is the sovereign body of this Convention.
+The Conference of Parties shall be the sovereign body of this Convention.
 2. The Conference of Parties shall meet in ordinary session in principle every two years.
 It may meet in extraordinary session if it so decides or at the request of at least one third of the States Parties.
-3. State Parties shall each have one vote at the Conference of Parties.
+3. Each State Party shall have one vote at the Conference of Parties.
 4. The Conference of Parties shall adopt its own Rules of Procedure.

 ### Article  29